Guide

 • Precision: 78-92% with CC + calendar signals combined.
 CC alone drops to 65-75%.

 • Recall: 60-80%.
-The algorithm misses relationships where communication happens through channels other than email and calendar (Slack, in-person).
+The algorithm misses relationships where communication happens through Slack, in-person conversations, or other non-email channels.

 • Tuning: Lower the CC gravity threshold from 3 to 2 if recall is low.
 Increase it to 4 if precision is low.
 Add more email history with --limit 1000 for companies with sparse email volume.